 Can I just get a refund for the entire season since I am not going to the entire season?

 At this time, we can offer a refund for the two cancelled operas.
 Since we have not announced cancellation of our spring operas those are not currently eligible for a refund.

 How do I talk to someone about my tickets?

 Our dedicated Ticketing and Patron Service staff are working remotely and tirelessly to address each and every patron inquiry.
-They are available to assist you by phone at 816-471-7344 during business hours, Monday – Thursday 9 AM – 5 PM.
+They are available to assist you by phone at 816-471-7344 during business hours, Monday – Friday 9 AM – 5 PM.
 Please note that we anticipate an extremely high volume of calls.
-You also may email us at email@example.com or complete this form.
+You also may email us at email@example.com.